fgcz/bfabricPy/README.md

 # Introduction

 This package connects the bfabric system to the python and R world providing a JSON and REST interface.
-The [bfabricShiny](https://github.com/cpanse/bfabricShiny) R package is also a powerful extension in the R world.
+The [bfabricShiny](https://github.com/cpanse/bfabricShiny) R package is also a powerful extension interfacing the R world.

 # bfabric wsdl python package